-Sierra Leone identifies more than 100 contacts in Ebola case
+Sierra Leone finds more than 100 contacts in Ebola case

 Freetown, Sierra Leone — Sierra Leone has identified more than 100 contacts of a new Ebola case that emerged in the West African nation’s north last week, and 28 of those people are at high risk, officials have said.